-UO Rev. Dr. Martin Luther King Jr. Awards
+UO Reverend Dr. Martin Luther King Awards

 The Reverend Dr. Martin Luther King, Jr. Awards recognize UO faculty, staff and students whose contributions demonstrate a commitment to making our UO community more welcoming and respectful for all, as modeled by Rev. Dr. Martin Luther King, Jr. Classified staff, officers of administration and faculty members are eligible to be nominated.
 (Individuals who have previously received the award are not eligible to be nominated.)